myeclipse/MUSIED/data/README.md

 ## Data Statistics

-MSInformalED data constains three domains: `User Review`, `Text Conversation` and `Phone Conversation`.
-There are 11381 documents and 36883 event mentions in MSInformalED.
+MUSIED data constains three domains: `User Review`, `Text Conversation` and `Phone Conversation`.
+There are 11381 documents and 36883 event mentions in MUSIED.
 The detail statistics are shown in the following figure:

 ![image](pictures/91BD8F65-7D87-42F5-A5B5-301918EB3D38.jpeg)